WinterAxis/ESV-MD-Bible/The_Bible_esv/24_Jeremiah/Jer_46.md

 "But fear not, O Jacob my servant, nor be dismayed, O Israel, for behold, I will save you from far away, and your offspring from the land of their captivity.
 Jacob shall return and have quiet and ease, and none shall make him afraid.

 ###### 28
 Fear not, O Jacob my servant, declares the LORD, for I am with you.
 I will make a full end of all the nations to which I have driven you, but of you I will not make a full end.
-I will discipline you in just measure, and I will by no means leave you unpunished." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+I will discipline you in just measure, and I will by no means leave you unpunished."

 ***